Twitter is on pace to be biggest loser in S&P 500 for third quarter

 Twitter’s tough quarter was set off by a disappointing earnings report.
 The stock plunged the most in four years after the firm said in July that monthly users had dropped by 1 million in the second quarter and predicted further declines as it fights against spam, fake accounts and malicious rhetoric.
 Shares sunk further earlier this month after an analyst at MoffettNathanson flagged “smoke and mirrors” in the company’s expense reporting.

-Meanwhile, Twitter Chief Executive Officer Jack Dorsey’s other company has been on fire.
-Shares of Square Inc. closed at a record high Friday, finishing the quarter as the second-best performer in the Russell 1000 Index.
-The stock’s latest gain brings its total increase this year to 186 per cent.
+Meanwhile, Twitter CEO Jack Dorsey’s other company has been on fire.
+Shares of Square closed at a record high Friday, finishing the quarter as the second-best performer in the Russell 1000 Index.

-The worst quarterly performers in the S&P 500 after Twitter are IPG Photonics Corp. with a 29 per cent drop and Western Digital Corp. with a 24 per cent decline.
+The worst quarterly performers in the S&P 500 after Twitter are IPG Photonics with a 29 per cent drop and Western Digital with a 24 per cent decline.

 RECOMMENDED FOR YOU